-Little Mix Jade Thirlwall: Age, Instagram And Boyfriend Details Revealed
+Little Mix Jade Thirlwall: Parents, Age and Boyfriend Jed Elliott Revealed

 (PIC: Getty)

-How old is Jade Thirlwall?
+How old is Jade Thirlwall and where is she from?

-Jade is one of the youngest members of the band alongside Perrie Edwards aged 25.
+Jade is one of the youngest members of the band alongside Perrie Edwards aged 26.
+She celebrates her birthday on 26th December, aka Boxing Day.

+She's from South Shields in Newcastle and was brought up by her mum after her parents split.
+Jade has a brother called Karl.

-Who is Jade Thirlwall’s boyfriend?
+Who is Jade Thirlwall’s boyfriend now?

-The pop star is currently dating and super smitten with her man Jed Elliot, the Struts bassist.
+The pop star is currently dating and super smitten with her man Jed Elliot, The Struts' bassist.

 They have been together since January 2016 and have even surprised fans with an on-stage performance together.